Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 ```

 ## Chapter 3: Characterizing Running Times
-The <mark class="mark-blue">order of growth</mark> of the running time of an algorithm, gives a simple way to characterize the algorithm's efficiency
+The <mark-blue>order of growth</mark-blue> of the running time of an algorithm, gives a simple way to characterize the algorithm's efficiency
 and also allow us to compare it with alternative algorithms.

 The precision of an exact running time of an algorithm is rarely worth the effort because for large enough inputs,
 the multiplicative constants and lower-order terms are dominated by the effects of the input size itself.

-The <mark class="mark-blue">asymptotic</mark> efficiency of an algorithm is concerned with how the running time of an
+The <mark-blue>asymptotic</mark-blue> efficiency of an algorithm is concerned with how the running time of an
-algorithm increases with the size of the input in the <mark class="mark-yellow">limit</mark>, as the size of the input increases without bound.
+algorithm increases with the size of the input in the <mark-yellow>limit</mark-yellow>, as the size of the input increases without bound.

-Usually, an algorithm that is asymptotically more efficient is the best choice for all but <mark class="mark-purple">very small inputs</mark>.
+Usually, an algorithm that is asymptotically more efficient is the best choice for all but <mark-purple>very small inputs</mark-purple>.

 ### The three common asymptotic notations
 The asymptotic notations described below are designed to characterize functions in general.
 The function can denote
 the running time, space usage, etc.

-All the functions used in the notation must be <mark class="mark-yellow">asymptotically non-negative</mark>.
+All the functions used in the notation must be <mark-yellow>asymptotically non-negative</mark-yellow>.
 An asymptotically positive function is one that is positive for all sufficiently large $n$.

-The goal of the asymptotic notations is to provide a <mark class="mark-yellow">simplified</mark> yet <mark class="mark-yellow">precise</mark> bound for the running time of an algorithm,
+The goal of the asymptotic notations is to provide a <mark-yellow>simplified</mark-yellow> yet <mark-yellow>precise</mark-yellow> bound for the running time of an algorithm,
 so that algorithms can easily be compared.

 #### Big-oh $(O)$ notation
-The $O$ notation specifies an <mark class="mark-blue">asymptotic upper bound</mark> on a function to within a constant factor. $O(g(n))$ is pronounced "big-oh of g of n" or just "oh of g of n".
+The $O$ notation specifies an <mark-blue>asymptotic upper bound</mark-blue> on a function to within a constant factor. $O(g(n))$ is pronounced "big-oh of g of n" or just "oh of g of n".

 ![O notation graph](/docs/assets/introduction-to-algorithms-images/big0.webp)

 ##### Formal definition
-For a given function $g(n)$, we denote by $O(g(n))$ the <mark class="mark-yellow">set of functions</mark>:
+For a given function $g(n)$, we denote by $O(g(n))$ the <mark-yellow>set of functions</mark-yellow>:

 $$
 O(g(n)) = \{f(n): 0 \leq f(n) \leq cg(n); \forall n \geq n_0 \}